PsySecGroup/forge-embedded/README.md

-Forge Embedded
+Embedded Forge
 ==============
-Forge Embedded lets you quickly lets you leverage common IoT features within WASM deployments for your embedded projects
+The Embedded Forge lets you quickly lets you leverage common IoT features within WASM deployments for your embedded projects

 Installation
 ============